bboettcher3/T-Stick/README.md

-## This is a development repository that is eventually planned to replace the official repository.
+## This is an old branch that will be archived.
+Do not merge.

 # T-Stick Digital Musical Instrument (DMI)